Authority: Vice Chancellor and Dean for Academic and Student Affairs (DASA)

 Registered Student Organizations are eligible to access certain University-controlled benefits and resources, such as facilities and equipment, and may seek funding from Student Government.

-5.2 Subject to the provisions of section 5.3 below, membership and all privileges, including voting and officer positions, must be extended to all students without regard to age, color, disability, gender identity, genetic information, national origin, race, religion status or historic religious affiliation, sexual orientation, veteran status or, unless exempt under Title IX, gender.
-Title IX makes an exception for social fraternities and sororities, in regard to gender, for membership criteria.
+5.2 Subject to the provisions of section 5.3 below, membership and all privileges, including voting and officer positions, must be extended to all students without regard to race; color; religion (including belief and non-belief); sexual orientation; actual or perceived gender identity; age; national origin; disability; veteran status; genetic information or, unless exempt under Title IX, sex (including but not limited to pregnancy, childbirth or related medical condition, parenting, and sexual harassment).
+Title IX makes an exception for social fraternities and sororities with regard to gender for membership criteria.

-5.3 Student Organizations that select their members on the basis of commitment to a set of beliefs (e.g., religious or political beliefs) may limit membership and participation in the group to students who, upon individual inquiry, affirm that they support the group’s goals and agree with its beliefs, so long as no student is excluded from membership or participation on the basis of his or her age, color, disability, gender identity, genetic information, national origin, race, religion status or historic religious affiliation, sexual orientation, veteran status or, unless exempt under Title IX, gender.
+5.3 Student Organizations that select their members on the basis of commitment to a set of beliefs (e.g., religious or political beliefs) may limit membership and participation in the group to students who, upon individual inquiry, affirm that they support the group’s goals and agree with its beliefs, so long as no student is excluded from membership or participation on the basis of their race; color; religion (including belief and non-belief); sexual orientation; actual or perceived gender identity; age; national origin; disability; veteran status; genetic information or, unless exempt under Title IX, sex (including but not limited to pregnancy, childbirth or related medical condition, parenting, and sexual harassment).

 6.1 To further the academic mission of the university and the goals of out-of-class learning, certain eligibility criteria are required for student leaders to be elected or appointed as officers of Student Organizations.
 In order to be a leader or officer of a Student Organization, a student must meet the following requirements:

-6.1.1 Enrolled as a student at NC State at the time of the election or appointment.
+6.1.1 Have successfully completed at least three credit hours at NC State University and be enrolled as a student at NC State at the time of the election or appointment.

-6.2 If upon review of registration documents it is determined that a student leader falls below these minimum requirements, Student Involvement will advise the student leader (and the organization’s advisor) that the student is not eligible to serve in the leadership role.
-The organization will then need to elect or appoint an eligible student to serve in the vacated leadership position, and notify Student Involvement of the new leader, in order for the registration to be properly maintained.
+6.2 If upon review of registration documents it is determined that a student leader falls below these minimum requirements, Student Leadership and Engagement will advise the student leader (and the organization’s advisor) that the student is not eligible to serve in the leadership role.
+The organization will then need to elect or appoint an eligible student to serve in the vacated leadership position, and notify Student Leadership and Engagement of the new leader, in order for the registration to be properly maintained.